KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- use images depending if the licence of the module is compatible
 - divide create_modules_list.js into a part that only creates the list and another that do checks after the get_modules.py script
-- Get images module README?
 - Get last commit date from git?
 - Use modules.json for website
 - Filter some keywords: MM, module, MagicMirror, Smart Miror, ...